wingkwong/leetcode-the-hard-way/solutions/0600-0699/0623-add-one-row-to-tree-medium.md

 This approach uses a simple DFS approach.
 The recursive function $insert(node, currDepth, val, depth)$ can be used to recursively reach a node where we need to insert two nodes.

 The parameters used in the function are:
-- node -> the current node on which DFS is called upon
+- node: the current node on which DFS is called upon
-- currDepth -> the depth of current node $node$
+- currDepth: the depth of current node $node$
-- val -> value of nodes to be inserted
+- val: value of nodes to be inserted
-- depth -> the depth at which nodes are to be inserted
+- depth: the depth at which nodes are to be inserted

 Note: the parameters $val$ and $depth$ never change during program execution and hence can be made global